Brendon Tuuta: Early years

 Originally from the Chatham Islands, Tuuta played much of his youth league for Canterbury.

 Tuuta withdrew from the New Zealand Māori squad for the 1986 Pacific Cup.

-He was a New Zealand international between 1989 and 1995 and played at the 1995 Rugby League World Cup.
-During his début in 1989 he was involved in an incident where it was claimed he kneed Paul Vautin.
-At the end of the 1989 season he toured England with the Kiwis and played in Featherstone for the first time.

 Playing career

 Tuuta first played professionally when he played for the Western Suburbs Magpies in the New South Wales Rugby League premiership between 1989 and 1990.

+He was a New Zealand international between 1989 and 1995.
+During his début in 1989 he was involved in an incident where it was claimed he kneed Paul Vautin.
+He went on the 1989 Kiwis tour of Great Britain and France and played in Featherstone for the first time.

 He then moved to Featherstone Rovers in England, playing in the second division.
 In 1993 he was suspended for six matches for breaking Nigel Heslop's jaw with a punch.
 He played in the Rovers' 20–16 victory over Workington Town in the 1992–93 Division Two Premiership Final at Old Trafford, Manchester on 19 May 1993.

 Tuuta was a Canterbury representative and famously returned to New Zealand for the 1993 provincial grand final where Canterbury upset Auckland, earning the man of the match award that day.

 During the 1995 Australian season, he returned to play for the Western Reds, before signing for the Castleford Tigers for the English 1995/96 season.

 Tuuta joined the Warrington Wolves for the 1998 season but struggled with knee problems.
 Despite deciding to retire after 1998 he reconsidered and returned to Featherstone Rovers for one more season.